nerdfiles/philosophy-io/src/.prototype/readme.md

 <hr />

-i don't build anything, if i must be caught "building", without jumpstarting the decolonial engine in mind. thanks for the html (or concept of "linking relation"), timbl, but "fun" and "right" are vacuous system-level [software quality properties][quality] to target for the anything, particularly a world-wide web (lookin' at you, "native apps"). consider this the last manifesto of cyberspace. the web is not yet another [idealized conceptual noun][verbs] to me to let [grow][grow] ignored (and i don't care what bill gates [thinks][gates])
+i don't build anything, if i must be caught "building", without [jumpstarting the decolonial engine][jumpstart] in [mind][mind]. thanks for the html (or concept of "linking relation"), timbl, but "fun" and "right" are vacuous system-level [software quality properties][quality] to target for the anything, particularly a world-wide web (lookin' at you, "native apps"). consider this the last manifesto of cyberspace. the web is not yet another [idealized conceptual noun][verbs] to me to let [grow][grow] ignored (and i don't care what bill gates [thinks][gates])

 before we start, caveat emptor &mdash; and no, i am not (just) using this space to rant about blockchains: